fabrisdnl/MultichannelClassification/README.md

 # Land Cover Classification

 ## Overview
-This project focuses on land cover classification using multi-spectral images from the Sentinel-2 satellite, specifically leveraging the EuroSAT dataset.
+This project focuses multi-spectral images analysis.
+Two applications were tested: satellite image classification tested on the EuroSAT and LCZ42 datasets and  a species-level identification of planktic foraminifera.
+The proposed architecture effectively extracts multiscale spatial and spectral representations via a 3D CNN backbone before processing them through a Transformer Encoder, which refines feature dependencies and enhances global context modeling.
-The goal is to develop a deep learning model that can accurately classify land cover types, such as forests, urban areas, water bodies, and agricultural land, based on spectral features derived from 13 bands of Sentinel-2 imagery.
+The goal is to develop a custom deep learning model based on attention.

 ## Requirements
 The runs have been executed using:
 - Python 3.10
 - CUDA 11.8.89
 - PyTorch 2.5.1+cu118.
+- Torchvision 0.20.1+cu118.

 ## Usage
 To execute the code the input parameters must be:

 ```
-usage: main.py --dataset_path "../EuroSAT_MS" --saves_dir "saves" --mat_format
+usage: main.py --dataset_path "<dataset_path>" --saves_dir "<saves_dir>" --directory --no_valid

-where instead of "../EuroSAT_MS" must be written the path to the dataset,
-while "saves" create a directory in the project main directory to save the models
+optional: --dataset_path path to dataset (or folder of multiple datasets with flag --directory)

-optional: --load_saved_models to use directly the precomputed models
-            in later executions; can't be used in first execution
+          --load_saved_models to use directly the precomputed models in later executions; can't be used in first execution
-          --mat_format whether the input dataset in in MATLAB data file format
+          --saves flag to indicates the path where to saves results
+          --labels_txt to specify for foraminifera that the labels are provided in txt files
+          --no_valid indicates if ignore validation and do only training
+          --directory' indicates if input is a folder of mat files (group of datasets)
 ```

-The dataset is supposed to be already extracted in a local folder.
+The datasets are supposed to be already extracted in local folders (dataset must be cell arrays in mat files).
+For the dataset Foraminifera the labels must be provided in txt format (after the substring fold there is 'x' then use label_x.txt).

-## 📜 Licenza
+## License

-Questo software è **sotto licenza proprietaria**.
-L'uso, la modifica, la distribuzione o la vendita **non sono permessi senza un'esplicita autorizzazione**.

-🔒 **Uso commerciale?**
-Se desideri utilizzare questo software per scopi commerciali o industriali, contattami per ottenere una licenza commerciale:
-📩 [fabrisd.wm@gmail.com]

----
-© [2025] [Daniele Fabris] - Tutti i diritti riservati.
+This software is released under a **Custom Non-Commercial License**.

+You are free to use, copy, modify, and distribute this code for **personal and research purposes only**. **Commercial use is strictly prohibited** without prior written permission from the author.

+For commercial licensing inquiries, please contact: [fabrisd.wm@gmail.com]

+See the [LICENSE](./LICENSE) file for full details.